Advanced Membrane Research

 CU Faculty: Will Medlin

-NREL Staff: David Ginley, Anne Dillon, Kwiseon Kim, Bryan Pivovar, John Turner
+NREL Staff: David Ginley, Bryan Pivovar, John Turner, Joseph Berry

-The Advanced Membrane Interdisciplinary Research Group (Advance Membrane IRG) concentrates on membrane materials for use in fuel cell technology, batteries, and other renewable energy applications.
-Since, ionic transport is the “weak link” in electrochemical energy storage or conversion systems, the Advanced Membrane IRG research focuses on the intelligent design of novel transport membranes by synergistically combining materials with dramatically different ionic transport characteristics.
+The Advanced Membrane Interdisciplinary Research Group (Advance Membrane IRG) concentrates on membrane materials for use in fuel cell technology, batteries, and other renewable energy and electronic applications.
+Ion transport is fundamental to nearly every process involving the storage and conversion of chemical to electrical energy.
+Membrane performance is often the rate-limiting step in these electrochemical systems.

 Current IRG research includes:

 • Proton Conducting Cermaics - Research focused on proton-conducting perovskites, which are enabling materials for intermediate temperature SOFCs and electrolyzers.